Podgorica Capital City: Geography and location

 The municipality of Podgorica is located in central eastern part of Montenegro, covering an area of 1,441 km2, thus being the second largest Montenegrin municipality, after Nikšić.
 It occupies the area north of Lake Skadar, including the entire Zeta Plain, and stretches north into the sparsely populated Dinaric Alps.
 Thus, the municipality occupies geographically very diverse area, ranging from the fertile lowlands in the south, to the rugged mountain ranges in the north.

 Demographics

 Podgorica municipality can be viewed as the metropolitan area of the city of Podgorica.
-Population of the municipality was 185,937 at 2011 census, while the City proper had 150,977 citizens.
+Population of the municipality was 179,505 at 2023 census.